voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     :linenos:

     sample.field_names
-    # ('filepath', 'tags', 'metadata')
+    # ('filepath', 'media_type', 'tags', 'metadata')

-Only the |Dataset| has any notion of a field "schema", which specifies the field types:
+You can retrieve detailed information about the schema of the samples in a
+|Dataset|:

 .. code-block:: python
     :linenos: